 Fibromyalgia is an ominous whirlpool of pain and suffering

 The simplest way to describe fibromyalgia is having a widespread pain in ankles, joints, and muscles while feeling lethargic and generally sick.
-There are times when the pain goes away, but it usually always comes back.
+There are times when the pain goes away, but it usually comes back.

-Most patients also report having a restless leg syndrome, an unbearable urge to move their legs, which can make falling asleep more difficult.
+Most patients also report having restless leg syndrome, an unbearable urge to move their legs, which can make falling asleep more difficult.

 Doctors, researchers, and scientist predict that both genetic and environmental factors tend to influence the development of the condition.
 They suspect that the condition occurs when a person’s system becomes hypersensitive and the body cannot process pain as it should.

 This means that something that’s usually not painful might be extremely painful for fibromyalgia patients.